Breast Enlargement using implants

-The surgery takes approximately one hour and is usually done under general anaesthetic.
+The surgery takes approximately one and a half hours and is usually done under general anaesthetic.
 The implant is placed in a pocket either directly behind the breast tissue (left) or underneath the pectoral muscle which is located between the breast tissue and chest wall.
 Individual factors and personal preferences will help you and your plastic surgeon to determine your appropriate breast size, the location of incisions, and whether the implants will be placed on top of or underneath the chest muscle.

 Post operative recovery

 Like all operations, there will some postoperative pain which is usually well controlled by pain killers.
 Each patient experiences very different degrees of pain but in general patients don’t find it particularly bad.
 It is often sore for a few days along the breast bone, particularly if the implant is placed under the muscle.
 Moving your arms can be uncomfortable for two to three weeks after the operation but this gradually settles.
 The breasts are often swollen and tense to begin with but this settles down and the breasts become more natural looking after a few weeks.
 Sometimes there can be bruising around the cleavage and under the breasts but this settles within two weeks.
 Most women will have reduced feeling (sensation) in the breast and nipple after the operation.
 While much of the feeling returns within a year in some cases the loss of feeling can be permanent.